InnovationDesignConsortium/revit_standards_addin/README.md

 Additional description may be available in the Sample Rules File.

 ### Parameter Rules
 Parameter Rules are more varied and can be subdivided into nine sub-types which have various requirements.
-All of these rules have a Rule Name, a User Message, and a Parameter Name (unless otherwise noted, this must be an Instance Parameter), but they require slightly different, additional information to specify which element(s) to operate on (generally by specifying a Revit Category) and how to execute the desired behavior.
+All of these rules have a Rule Name, a User Message, a Parameter Name, and a Categories or Element Classes list.
+Each sub-type requires slightly different, additional information about how to execute the desired behavior.

+Unless otherwise noted, the parameter must be an Instance Parameter.

 ```json
 "Parameter Rules":